Who should take this course?

 What will you learn?

-You may be able to get college credit for the Rescue Diver course – ask your instructor.
+You may also be eligible to earn college credit for the Rescue Diver course.
+Ask Frank for details.

 How can you start learning now?